Eungella National Park Mackay

 Dangers and risks

-Finch Hatton Gorge section of the national park has many dangerous cascades.
+The Finch Hatton Gorge area of the national park has many dangerous cascades.
 While the cascades look inviting to explore and climb, please beware of the dangers—too many lives have already been lost here!

-Death, spinal cord injuries such as quadriplegia and paraplegia are some of the serious consequences of jumping or diving into creeks and swimming holes, or slipping from steep slopes.
+Death, spinal cord injuries such as quadriplegia and paraplegia are some of the serious consequences of jumping or diving into creeks waterholes, or slipping from steep slopes.
 Drowning is the greatest threat to people who have injured their spines through accidents in and around the cascades and water.
-Heed safety signs, don’t take risks and remember; there is no cure for spinal cord injury—it’s with you for life.
+Pay attention to safety signs and don’t take risks.

 Water safety

-- Take care at creek crossings.
-Rocks may be uneven, loose or have slippery surfaces.
+• Take care at creek crossings.
+Rocks and boulders may be uneven, loose or have slippery surfaces.

 Safety is your responsibility